SNHU-CS/CS-330/module02/mod2_tutorials.md

     glVertexAttribPointer(1, floatsPerColor, GL_FLOAT, GL_FALSE, stride, (char*)(sizeof(float) * floatsPerVertex));
     glEnableVertexAttribArray(1);

-We have also changed the call to `glVertexAttribPointer` associated with attribute `0`, since now we need to provide a stride value different than zero (to account for the seven floats that are required to store the data for each vertex: three floats for the location, and four for the color).
+We have also changed the call to `glVertexAttribPointer` associated with attribute `0`, since now we need to provide a stride value different than zero to account for the seven floats that are required to store the data for each vertex: three floats for the location, and four for the color.

     // Strides between vertex coordinates is 6 (x, y, r, g, b, a).
 A tightly packed stride is 0.
     GLint vertexStride =  sizeof(float) * 6;// The number of floats before each

-    // Instructs the GPU on how to handle the vertex buffer object data.
+    // Instructs the GPU on how to handle the vertex buffer object data
     // Parameters: attribPointerPosition | coordinates per vertex is 2, i.e., x and y |   data type | deactivate normalization |  0 strides | 0 offset
     glVertexAttribPointer(0, floatsPerVertex, GL_FLOAT, GL_FALSE, vertexStride, 0);